afondiel/computer-science-notes/computer-vision-notes/research-papers/paper-review-and-code/prompt-paper-review.md

 `p2: summarize import insights`

 ```
-Act as an academician.
+Act as an Academic Researcher.
 I will provide you a sequence of scientific papers and you will be responsible for reviewing them and providing a concise summary in APA style.
 The first paper is entitled "<paper title, authors/organization, year> / <url>".
 Organize the contents into the following markdown format:
 - Introduction
 - Problem and Methodologies
 - Architecture pipeline